Electroweak Precision Constraints on Dark Photon Models with Generalized Mixing: Introduction

 In order to find a model with both kinetic and mass mixings, the scalar sector of the theory has to be extended.
 DP models always need to include an additional complex scalar $S$ to break the $U(1)_X$ gauge symmetry and give a mass to the DP \cite{burgess, curtin}.
 If we tried to use this minimal setup with a single Higgs doublet $H$ and single scalar $S$ to generate both mass and kinetic mixings, we could proceed along the following routes: (i) allowing the complex scalar to have a non-vanishing hypercharge $Y_S\neq 0$ or (ii) giving a non-vanishing $U(1)_X$ charge to the Higgs doublet $H$.
 In the first case, the electric charge generator is modified to $Q = Q_{SM} - Y_S (x/x_S)$, with $Q_{SM}$ the usual SM generator and $x$ ($x_S$) the $U(1)_X$ charge of the particle under consideration (singlet).
 However, this relation implies that, in general, the electric charge will not be quantized.
 In the second scenario, SM fermion masses can be generated only if the SM fermions have a non-vanishing $U(1)_X$ charge.
 While in principle these options are possible, they both lead to somewhat unsatisfactory scenarios.

-A simple way to generate both a mass and a kinetic mixing without giving up on charge quantization or being forced to give $U(1)_X$ charges to the SM fermions is to further extend the scalar sector, by adding a second Higgs doublet to the theory \cite{Davoudiasl:2012ag,EricMaximPaper}.
+A simple way to generate both a mass and a kinetic mixing without giving up on charge quantization or being forced to give $U(1)_X$ charges to the SM fermions is to further extend the scalar sector, by adding a second Higgs doublet to the theory \cite{Davoudiasl:2012ag, EricMaximPaper, Cheng:2024hvq, Sun:2023kfu, Campos:2017dgc}.
 Hence we will have three scalars: a complex singlet $S$ charged under $U(1)_X$ and two SM doublets $H_{1,2}$, with $H_1$ having the quantum numbers of the SM Higgs but uncharged under $U(1)_X$ and $H_2$ being charged under the new Abelian group.
 It is the vacuum expectation value (vev) of this second doublet that will generate the DP-$Z$ mixing we are interested in, while the vev of $H_1$ will give masses to the SM fermions just as in the SM.
-This simple model will be the focus of our paper.
+Although this model proposes a scalar sector similar to the one in singlet extensions of the minimal supersymmetric standard model (MSSM) and $E_{6}$ supersymmetric Grand Unified Theories (SUSY GUTs) \cite{langacker, Langacker:1998tc, Erler:2000wu, King:2005jy}, we expect it to be phenomenologically different since SM fermions remain uncharged under the extra $U(1)$.
+Therefore, such simple model will be the focus of our paper.